dark-person/ComicInfo-Parser/README.md

 ## Feature Available

-### Preview ComicInfo
+### Preview & Edit ComicInfo

-Preview the `ComicInfo.xml` content before generate.
+Preview the `ComicInfo.xml` content before generate, user can change content of supported field.

 After confirm the content, user can choose to generate `ComicInfo.xml` or an `.cbz` archive.
+User can choose to generate `.cbz`  with `komga` folder structure, or only `.cbz` file.

 ### Quick Export (Komga Only)